In this post, we explore how you can plan a campaign for Cyber Monday that'll drive traffic and help grow revenue from your online store!

 FEC Holiday Preparation: 5 Tips on How to Train Your Staff

-It’s the most wonderful time of the year!
-Preparing for holidays is exciting.
+The holidays are right around the corner.
+Are you and your team prepared?
 Here are 5 tips on how to train your staff during this time.

 Preparing for holidays can be exciting.
 But, it can also feel daunting—especially for FEC owners and/or operators!